Here's how planners, buyers, and merchandisers can take a more data-driven approach to assortment analysis and planning.

-The retail industry has night terrors over getting assortments wrong.
-And rightly so – having too little or not enough stock is the fastest way to derail your business
+The retail industry has night terrors over getting assortment analysis and planning wrong.
+And rightly so - having too little or not enough stock is the fastest way to derail your business

-Therefore we prepared a three-part Assortment Planning Toolkit with downloadable excel files, where you can plug in your own numbers.
+Therefore we prepared a three-part Assortment Analysis and Planning Toolkit with downloadable excel files, where you can plug in your own numbers.

 How often merchants and buyers assortment plan depends on the business model and category.
 Whether it's monthly, or four times a year, one thing stays the same: you are always working across multiple timeframes.